laxmangene7/Timopheevii-Lineage-Genomics/README.md

 # Timopheevii-Lineage-Genomics
-Script and codes used to analyzed genomics dataset gnerated for the project Evolutionary Dynamics of the ‘Unsuccessful’ Timopheevii Wheat Lineage are presented here.
-We have generated genome assemblies of Triticum. timopheevii and T. zhukovskyi, analyzed WGS of T. timopheevii and also generated skim-seq in T. zhukovskyi and timococcum.
+This repository contains the scripts and code used to analyze the genomic datasets generated for the project "Evolutionary Dynamics of the ‘Unsuccessful’ Timopheevii Wheat Lineage."
+We assembled the genomes of Triticum timopheevii and T. zhukovskyi, analyzed whole-genome sequencing (WGS) data of T. timopheevii, and generated skim-seq data for both T. zhukovskyi and T. monococcum.